Head scans ordered in the hospital emergency department DO NOT detect Concussions.

 We would be happy to chat with your teacher or school administrator about how to implement this successfully.

-If you're interested in getting started,
+If you're interested in getting started with a concussion physiotherapy program,

 if you're tired of feeling lost and and helpless,

-browse the Online Schedule.
+please browse the Online Schedule.

 Click the orange button to see what appointment times are available for you.